 But securitization audit reports usually just give you publicly available information and make unsupported conclusions of law that aren't useful when trying to get your loan modified.

-Here's how you can avoid becoming a victim of a modification scam.
+Here's how to avoid becoming a victim of a modification scam or foreclosure rescue scam.

 If you suspect you're a victim of a modification scam, contact: